 “The first bit of rock and roll Baldemar Baca ever heard was under a cold October night at the Mallory migrant worker barracks in Agatha, Illinois, from a little AM radio that belonged to his uncle.
 Baldemar slept in a boxy room shared with his mother, father, younger brother Betito, and three-year-old-sister, Lucy.
 He held the little radio close to his ear under the covers, with the pillow over his head so nobody would wake and tell him to shut that thing off and go to sleep.”—from Death to the Bullshit Artists of South Texas

-Fernando A. Flores was born in Reynosa, Tamaulipas, Mexico, and raised in the U.S. His debut novel, Tears of the Trufflepig, will be released Spring 2019 by MCD x FSG Originals.
+Fernando A. Flores was born in Reynosa, Tamaulipas, Mexico, and raised in the U.S. His debut novel, Tears of the Trufflepig, was released Spring 2019 by MCD x FSG Originals.

 Winner of the 2018 Discovery Prize in Fiction by Texas Book Awards